chrismytton/toggledots/README.md

 	$ [sudo] rake install
 	$ toggledots --help

-By default the rake task will try and install into /usr/local, use sudo if you need to.
+By default the rake task will try and install into /usr/local, so use sudo if you need to.
 To configure the prefix add it as an argument to the rake task:

 	# Install to home directory
 	$ [sudo] rake install[~]